 The director of a leading international group of companies in the cyber security field acquired a new company for the group.
 Two years later, he received anonymous tips from two unrelated individuals stating that the VP of Marketing at the newly-acquired company had received bribes from some of the recently-acquired company’s suppliers in order to renew the contract between the company and the supplier.
 The client hired Gabriel to look into the allegations and uncover whether or not these were truthful accusations and if so, provide a solution to efficiently handle the situation.
 Due to the sensitivity of the situation, the case was handled with extreme caution.
 If the tips were true, concrete proof had to be obtained in order to confront the VP and carry out any action quietly and with minimal damage to the company.
 On the other hand, if the tips were baseless, it was crucial that no one knew comprehensive research took place.
 Following the client’s request, our team listed all possible suppliers the subject came in contact with in the last two years, including those which the company no longer works with.
 Following extensive research by our analysts using several intelligence collection methods, our undercover agents reached out to four of the listed suppliers which our analysts determined as most valuable.
 We were told by two of the companies that the subject asked them for a bribe in order to renew the contract.
 When they refused to cooperate, their contracts were not renewed and were given to a different supplier.
 In addition, a representative from one of these suppliers revealed to our agent that the subject received $50K in cash from the company in order to renew a $1.5M contract.
 As a result of these findings, and after our client played the recordings from the conversation to the subject, he agreed to leave the company quietly and without any severance pay, thus saving the company financially and from any external PR crisis which could have left their trustworthiness in question.

-Our client, a medium-sized French company, was assisting a multibillion-dollar Chinese firm aiming to penetrate the French market.
+Our client, a medium-sized French company, was assisting a multibillion-dollar Chinese firm penetrate the French market.
 After a couple of years, the Chinese company decided to cancel the contract, claiming that the French company violated a material clause.
 This led to a series of lawsuits between the two parties, whereby the Chinese company sought damages of over €500M.

 During arbitration in the case, our client began suspecting that the judge ruled for several unbalanced resolutions and hired our firm to find evidentiary support.

 All meetings had been recorded and were later used as evidence in court, resulting in a drastic change in balance of power in the case – in our client’s favor.
-Our client swiftly filed several lawsuits against both the Chinese company, the CEO and the arbitrator, resulting in a fast compromise in their favor.
+Our client swiftly filed several lawsuits against the Chinese company, the CEO and the arbitrator, resulting in a fast compromise in their favor.

-The owner of one of the largest banks in western Europe was hit by a massive, well planned, slandering campaign, executed by an unknown harming his reputation and of his bank.
+The owner of one of the largest banks in western Europe was hit by a massive, well planned, slandering campaign, executed by an unknown source, harming his reputation and of his bank.
 The campaign included a successful operation to steal confidential information from our clients’ bank, publication of negative stories in the media against him and his family, as well as the filing of many false claims and complaints against him all across the country.

 In order to help our client out, we conducted a comprehensive analysis of all the slanderous campaign happenings and managed to identify the parties whom may have an interest in harming our client.
 By cross-checking the intelligence collected, we were able to assess with high probability who was the sponsor of the campaign.
 Simultaneously, we investigated the information leaks from our client’s bank using complex cyber capabilities and an international Human Intelligence operation, which enabled us to successfully identify the source of the leak.
-Using Open Source and Human Intelligence and our deep web technology practices, we managed to link the person ordering the leak from the bank to the person found to be behind the campaign against our client who ended up being the owner of a competing bank.
+Using Open Source, Human Intelligence and our deep web technology practices, we managed to link the person ordering the leak from the bank to the person found to be behind the campaign against our client who ended up being the owner of a competing bank.
 We found that the reasons for the competitor’s actions against our client were an attempt to divert the authorities attention away from his own bank that was being investigated in relation to money laundering and tax evasion; as well as an attempt to harm the reputation of our client’s bank, hence its activity, for the sole purpose of getting their customers to switch to the competing bank.

-The evidence we had provided cleared our clients name and provided grounds to open an investigation against the guilty competitor, all in the nick of time before any active involvement of the authorities.
+The evidence we provided cleared our clients name and provided grounds to open an investigation against the guilty competitor, all in the nick of time before any active involvement of the authorities.
 This was accompanied by the removal of all negative stories published in the media and the launch of a positive campaign to strengthen our client’s public persona and bank.